Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC505-Principles-of-Software-Development/Portfolio-Project/README.md

 #### Program Description:

-The Python script is a small console application that print all the steps in sequence for all the operations at an automated teller machine (ATM) shown in the "ATM State Machine UML Diagram.png" diagram.
+The Python script is a small console application that prints all the steps in sequence for all the operations at an automated teller machine (ATM) shown in the "ATM State Machine UML Diagram.png" diagram.